-PPP-F-320 - Fiberboard, Corrugated and Solid, Sheet Stock (Container Grade), and Cut Shapes.
+PPP-B-320 - Fiberboard, Corrugated and Solid, Sheet Stock (Container Grade), and Cut Shapes.

-PPP-P-704 - Pails, Metal: Shipping, Steel, (1 through 12 gallons).
+PPP-P-704 - Pails, Metal: Shipping, Steel, (1 through 12 Gallon).

-To clarify the meaning of 50 percent total joint movement, the following hypothetical examples are given: If a building joint is filled on the hottest day of the year the maximum seasonal movement of 50 percent will occur in extension only and none in compression, beyond the original nominal joint width.
-Likewise if a joint is filled on the coldest day of the year, the maximum seasonal movement of 50 percent will occur in compression only and none in extension, i.e., beyond the original nominal width.
+- If To clarify the meaning of 50 percent maximum total joint movement, the following hypothetical examples are given: If a building joint is filled on the hottest day of the year the maximum seasonal movement of 50 percent will occur in extension only and none in compression, beyond the original mominal joint width.
+Likewise if a joint is filled on the coldest day of the year, the maximum seasonal movement of 50 percent will occur in compression only and none in extension, i.e., beyond the original nominal joint width.
 At all other times of sealant installation there will be a combination of extension and compression beyond the nominal width of the joint.
-The combinations might be extension, 25 percent - compression, 25 percent; extension 35 percent, compression 15 percent, and so forth.
-For Class B sealants the same explanation as given above applies, except that the anticipated total movement is 25 percent.
+The combinations night be 5 percent in extension and 45 percent in compression; 25 percent in extension and 25 percent in compression; 35 percent in extension and 15 percent in compression; or any other such combination of extension and compression totaling a maximum of 50 percent.
+For Class B sealants the same explanation as given above applies except that the anticipated maximum total movement is 25 percent. - The scalant covered by this specification shall not be used in scaling joints in horizontal decks, plazas, patios, driveways, terraces and other areas where foot traffic and mechanical abuse are encountered.
+The scalant shall not be used in submerged joints such as in fountains, reflecting and swimming pools.